abdulbitcot/React-Coding-Challenge-Experience/README.md

 Convert the  **HTML** into **REACT JS** then Implement the redux in this project and then create Public and Private (Routes / Layout ).

-Click on [**HTML**](https://github.com/abdulbitcot/React-Coding-Challenge-Experience/raw/main/HTML.zip) to download HTML
+- Click on [**HTML**](https://github.com/abdulbitcot/React-Coding-Challenge-Experience/raw/main/HTML.zip) to download HTML
 - Add dropdown functionality in sidebar
 - Add toggle functionality in sidebar

-You will need to build the following 4 pages with React:
+You will need to build the following 5 pages with React:
+- "Sign Up" page
 - "Login" page
 - "Product List" page
 - "Add Product" page